MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample2.md

 Now, you have to edit:
 1. Name: The name of your module
 2. Package: Select the package you like to save the macro module in.
-3. Directory Structure: Change to *Self-contained*
+3. Directory Structure: Change to *Self-contained* (this setting is only available in MeVisLab versions before 5.0.0, later versions always use *self-contained*)
 4. Project: Select you project name

 Press *Next* and edit the following: